chrisdavies/reduxr-reducer-helpers/readme.md

 })
 ```

+## Helper functions

 There are a handful of functions in `reducer-helpers`.
 You can check out the source.
 But here's the list:

-`removeById` - Remove an item from an array using the action.id property.
+`removeById` - Remove an item from an array using the `action.id` property.

-`removeByDataId` - Remove an item from an array using the action.data.id property (useful when dealing with ajax results)
+`removeByDataId` - Remove an item from an array using the `action.data.id` property (useful when dealing with ajax results)

 `setPropsById` - Sets properties of any items in an array that whose id matches `action.id`

 `setPropsByDataId` - Sets properties of any items in an array that whose id matches `action.data.id` (useful when dealing with ajax results)

-These four functions cover a tremendous number of common scenarios.
+These four functions cover many common scenarios.
 The `setPropsById` and `setPropsByDataId` functions can be passed an object which contains literal property values:

 ```js
 setPropsById({name: 'John'})